 Red currants are hardy shrubs that produce tender, tart red berries in late June to mid-July.
 With their upright growth habit and attractive, maple-like leaves, red currants are a wonderful addition anywhere in your landscape.
-The plants are self-fertile so you only need one.
+The plants are self-fertile which means that you only need one plant to produce berries.

 |Common name||Red currant|

 |Mature Size||Three to five feet tall, three to six feet wide|